-- Are employees obliged to disclose themselves as a "risk-factor" to the employer? - Can the employer demand that employees disclose themselves as being a "risk-factor"? - Can the employer issue an instruction (or a policy) requiring employees to report co-workers with flu symptoms (i.e., fever, cough, difficulty breathing, pain in the muscles, tiredness) to the employer? - Can employees refuse to come to work? - Can employees refuse to attend meetings or to travel? - Can the employer send employees on suspension from work? - When is the employer forced to shut down its operations? - Does the employer have the obligation to report infections occurring in the business to the health authorities? - Can the employer require an employee to see a doctor? - If employees are sent on suspension from work, or refuse to come to work or if an operation is being shut down, do the employees still need to be paid? - If kindergartens and schools are being closed and employees need to stay home and cannot work, does the employer need to pay them and if so for how long?
+- Are employees obliged to disclose themselves as a "risk-factor" to the employer?
+(Employees may be a risk factor because they have symptoms of COVID-19, have been in contact with a confirmed case, or because they have visited a high risk area) - Can the employer demand employees to disclose themselves as being a "risk-factor"? - Can the employer issue an instruction (or a policy) requiring employees to report co-workers with symptoms of COVID-19 (i.e., fever, cough, difficulty breathing, pain in the muscles, tiredness) to the employer? - Can employees refuse to come to work? - Can employees refuse to attend meetings or to travel? - Can the employer suspend employees from work? - When is the employer forced to shut down its operations? - Does the employer have the obligation to report infections occurring in the business to the health authorities? - Can the employer require an employee to see a doctor? - If employees are suspended from work, or refuse to come to work or if an operation is being shut down, do the employees still need to be paid? - If kindergartens and schools are being closed and employees need to stay home and cannot work, does the employer need to pay them and - if so - for how long?